andresfp14/andresfp14.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi there!
-Since April 2021, I am a PhD student at the [Institute for Data Science in Mechanical Engineering](https://www.dsme.rwth-aachen.de/cms/~ibtrg/DSME/lidx/1/) (DSME) at [RWTH Aachen University](https://www.rwth-aachen.de/go/id/a/?lidx=1) under the supervision of [Sebastian Trimpe](https://www.dsme.rwth-aachen.de/cms/DSME/Das-Institut/Team/~jlolt/Prof-Sebastian-Trimpe/?allou=1), and an associate doctoral researcher at the [Cluster of Excellence 'Internet of Production'](https://www.iop.rwth-aachen.de/cms/~gpfz/produktionstechnik/?lidx=1) funded by the [DFG](https://gepris.dfg.de/gepris/projekt/390621612?language=en).
-Currently I'm waiting for my dissertation defense before continuing as a postdoc at the DSME until mid 2025.
+Since **September 2024**, I am a **postdoctoral researcher** at the [Institute for Data Science in Mechanical Engineering](https://www.dsme.rwth-aachen.de/cms/~ibtrg/DSME/lidx/1/) (DSME) at [RWTH Aachen University](https://www.rwth-aachen.de/go/id/a/?lidx=1), focusing on both **Foundation Models** and **Explainable Artificial Intelligence (XAI)**.
+I completed my PhD under the supervision of [Sebastian Trimpe](https://www.dsme.rwth-aachen.de/cms/DSME/Das-Institut/Team/~jlolt/Prof-Sebastian-Trimpe/?allou=1), and was an associate doctoral researcher at the [Cluster of Excellence "Internet of Production"](https://www.iop.rwth-aachen.de/cms/~gpfz/produktionstechnik/?lidx=1) funded by the [DFG](https://gepris.dfg.de/gepris/projekt/390621612?language=en).

-Prior to that, I completed a bachelor's degree in **mechatronics engineering** at the [EIA University](https://www.eia.edu.co/#), a master's degree in **engineering** at the [Arts et Métiers ParisTech](https://artsetmetiers.fr/en), worked on agroindustrial applications of IOT and AI at [Asimetrix](https://asimetrix.co/), and worked as a researcher on applied AI at the [IMA Cybernetics Lab, RWTH Aachen University](https://cybernetics-lab.de/en/%C3%BCber-uns).
+Prior to that, I completed a bachelor's degree in **mechatronics engineering** at the [EIA University](https://www.eia.edu.co/#), a master's degree in **engineering** at the [Arts et Métiers ParisTech](https://artsetmetiers.fr/en), worked on agroindustrial applications of IoT and AI at [Asimetrix](https://asimetrix.co/), and worked as a researcher on applied AI at the [IMA Cybernetics Lab, RWTH Aachen University](https://cybernetics-lab.de/en/%C3%BCber-uns).

-My research interests lie in the fields of explainable artificial intelligence (XAI) and applied AI.
-I am interested in the internal representations learned by neural networks and how these representations relate to human-understandable concepts.
-More specifically, I'm interested in methods for concept extraction and active learning and their usage in industrial applications.
-Recently I've started to explore foundation models, their latent representations and how they apply in industrial timeseries scenarios.
+My research interests lie in the fields of **Explainable Artificial Intelligence (XAI)**, **Foundation Models**, and **applied AI**.
+I am interested in the internal representations learned by neural networks, how can they be transferred and how these representations relate to human-understandable concepts.
+More specifically, I'm focused on methods for concept extraction and active learning and their usage in industrial applications.
+Recently, I've been exploring foundation models, their latent representations, and how they apply in industrial time-series scenarios.